- Cyril Mauffrey, MD, FACS, FRCS: Fellowship Director

 - Teach the specialized body of knowledge required for the comprehensive management of the orthopedic trauma patients.

 - Develop and pursue research in various areas of orthopedic trauma care.

 The orthopedic trauma fellow is expected to spend his/her time in research 1 day per week and the other days split between the operating room and clinics.
 Call will be, on average, one weekday per week and every 5th weekend.
 The fellow will be on call with an orthopedic trauma attending.
 Each fellow will have four weeks of vacation.

 Morning X-ray rounds begin at 6:30 a.m. on Monday, 6:50 a.m. on Tuesday, Thursday and Friday.
 During X-ray board rounds, the on-call residents present the cases that were treated during the previous 24 hours.
 The orthopedic trauma fellow will be encouraged to comment on treatment options, reduction methods and relevant literature related to these cases.

-The orthopedic trauma fellow must complete at least one publishable research project.
-Fellow will have the support of a full-time ND, PhD, and research assistants.
-Further research; as well as, grant writing is encouraged and will be supported.
+The orthopedic trauma fellow must complete at least one publishable original research project.
+Fellow will have the support of a full-time research staff.
+Further research, as well as grant writing is encouraged and will be supported.

-The orthopedic trauma fellow will be provided the opportunity to attend several meetings sponsored by the AAOS and industry.
-The fellow will attend the annual meeting of the Orthopaedic Trauma Association in the fall.
+The orthopedic trauma fellow will be provided the opportunity to attend several meetings sponsored by the AAOS, OTA, and industry.
+The fellow will attend the annual meeting of the Orthopedic Trauma Association in the fall.
 The department of Orthopedic Surgery will subsidize travel, hotel and meeting costs up to $1,500 to attend one mutually agreed upon meeting during the fellowship year.

 Fellow will present 1 didactic lecture per quarter at residents Wednesday teach conference.
 Call: The fellow will be assigned on average, one night of call per week.
 The fellow will be integrated into the weekend call schedule on average one in six weekends.